 RNA binding proteins and their recognition elements within the transcriptome

 The issue will focus on RNA binding proteins (RBPs), and the RNA molecules and motifs to which they bind: it is this RNA landscape, sculpted by RBPs, that we believe to be a particularly exciting and fast-moving area of research at the present time.
+Or, as John puts it: "Almost all RNA genes function through protein interactions – with the ongoing explosion of RNA genes being identified, it's a good time to get back to the basics and better understand the possible diversity of the RBP-interactome."

 Between them, John and Jernej bring a wealth of experience from the RNA field: John is a pioneer of lncRNAs, where he continues to break new ground, while Jernej developed the CLIP and iCLIP methods for assaying RBP binding sites within RNAs.